princeton-computational-imaging/NLOSFeatureEmbeddings/README.md

 - Integration Time: 180 min.

-The realistic scenes above are captured by [this work](https://github.com/computational-imaging/nlos-fk).
+The realistic experimental scenes above have been captured by [this work](https://github.com/computational-imaging/nlos-fk).

 ## Reconstruction Results on Synthetic Scenes